sananda1/ecs_ansible_tf/README.md

 # ecs_ansible_tf
-In order to use terraform with this repo, you would need to include
+In order to use terraform with this repo, you would need to

-1. secrets.tfvars in your local with two variables
+Create a secrets.tfvars in your local environment

-    aws_access_key_id       = "<aws_access_key_id>"
+    aws_access_key_id = "<aws_access_key_id>"           - access key ID from your AWS profile
-    aws_secret_access_key   = "<aws_secret_access_key>"
+    aws_secret_access_key = "<aws_secret_access_key>"   - secret access key from your AWS profile

-2. Alternatively you can also set above to variables in your environment if you prefer.
+Alternatively you can also set above to variables in your environment if you prefer.
 Performing step #1 or #2 will setup your environment to connect with AWS.

 Secondly, you will now need to setup terraform.tfvars file with following variables

     ecs_cluster_name = "<pick a name>"  - a name that you want to see in AWS for your cluster instance_type = "t2.large"          - any size that is supported by AWS

-#add input variables if you need additonal containers

     atb_jira = 1                        - this is a boolean value, if 1 it will create JIRA
     atb_confluence = 1                  - this is a boolean value, if 1 it will create Confluence